MathiasReichardt/HypermediaUi/README.md

 # Hypermedia UI
-This is an *experimental* UI to generically process Siren speaking Https servers.
+This is an *experimental* UI to generically process Siren speaking http servers.
 Note that it is developed to access Siren APIs which format Actions using a accessable class link which delivers a JsonSchema.

 This Client is (for now) designed to work with the [WebApiHypermediaExtensions project](https://github.com/bluehands/WebApiHypermediaExtensions).